sq2ips/m20-custom-firmware/README.md

 # m20-custom-firmware
-The goal of this project is to reverse engineer the Meteomodem M20 radiosonde and build custom firmware for its usage in ham radio baloons based on the [Horus Binary V2](https://github.com/projecthorus/horusdemodlib/wiki) radio protocol.
+The goal of this project is to reverse engineer the Meteomodem M20 radiosonde and build custom free and open-source firmware for its usage in ham radio baloons based on the [Horus Binary V2](https://github.com/projecthorus/horusdemodlib/wiki) radio protocol.

 # Code
 The code is writen in C using STM32CubeMX (not to be confused with STM32CubeIDE) and Low Layer (LL) libraries and compiled using arm-none-eabi toolchain.
 Now it fits into the original STM32L051R6T6 chip.